JVital2013/goesrecv-ps/README.md

 *While you can technically run goesrecv, goesrecv-rtltcp, and your SDR applications on 3 separate machines, this is not recommended due to the network requirements necessary to handle that much traffic.*

 ## goesrecv-iq.ps1
-Record IQ samples from your goestools-dedicated SDR to a file.
+Record signed 8-bit IQ samples from your goestools-dedicated SDR to a file.
 You can play this baseband file back in the SDR software of your choice.

 ![Example of goesrecv-iq.ps1 running](screenshots/rtliq_demo.PNG)